dietmarja/LLM-Elements/vector_db/readme_pinecone_02.md

 * The "Lora Paper": Hu, E. J., Shen, Y., Wallis, P., Allen-Zhu, Z., Li, Y., Wang, S., Wang, L. & Chen, W. (2021).
 Lora: Low-rank adaptation of large language models. arXiv preprint arXiv:2106.09685.
 * The "Attention Paper": Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., & Polosukhin, I. (2017).
 Attention is all you need.
 Advances in neural information processing systems, 30.

+The code makes use of the Hugging Face sentence-transformers/all-MiniLM-L6-v2 model used purely as an embedding model to generate vector representations of text.
+The embeddings are then stored in Pinecone to be used for querying.
-The code makes use of the Hugging Face sentence-transformers/all-MiniLM-L6-v2 model to convert the text into embeddings.
-The script also includes functions to fetch these embeddings from Pinecone and to query the index for relevant documents based on query embeddings.
+The script also includes functions to fetch  embeddings from Pinecone and to query the index for relevant document pages.

 ## Query-Documentpage Similarity
 The example in pinecone_02.ipynb shows how a vector database can be used for searching vectors (single pages from the documents listed above) similar to a query vector.